valentine-dev/spring-cloud-stream-app/README.md

     * Source Processor - a special type of stream processor that does not have any upstream processors
     * Sink Processor - a special type of stream processor that does not have down-stream processors
 6. Time
-  * Event time
+    * Event time - when an event or data record occurred
-  * Ingestion time
+    * Ingestion time -  when an event or data record is stored in a topic partition by a Kafka broker
-  * Processing time
+    * Processing time - when the event or data record happens to be processed by the stream processing application
     * Stream time - Kafka Streams assigns a timestamp to every data record when it arrives at the processor via the TimestampExtractor interface
     * Publish time - Kafka Streams assigns a timestamp to every new record when writing it to Kafka
 8. y
 9. o